-Fewer mental illness beds linked with increase in involuntary hospital detentionsJuly 7th, 2011 in Psychology & Psychiatry /
+Fewer mental illness beds linked with increase in involuntary hospital detentionsJuly 7, 2011 in Medicine & Health / Psychology & Psychiatry

 The number of patients compulsorily detained in hospitals for mental illness in England has risen sharply as the numbers of beds have been cut back.